shaficse/Search-Engine/README.md

    - Based on the priority of semantic similarity in the task and considering Spearman's rank correlation, Skip-gram is recommended.
-   - Despite Skip-gram's longer training time and higher loss, its weak positive correlation with human judgment of word similarity suggests it may align slightly better with human semantic understanding.
+   - Despite Skip-gram's longer training time and higher loss, its modest positive correlation with human judgment of word similarity suggests it may align slightly better with human semantic understanding.

 - **Application Development**: Developed using Flask, a flexible micro web framework.
 Flask's simplicity and extensibility make it perfect for creating efficient, scalable web applications.